 The LGPS is a funded defined benefit scheme, with the assets held in separate funds administered by the West Yorkshire Pension Fund (WYPF).
-The total contribution made for the year ended 31 July 2020 was £602k of which employers' contributions totalled £434k and employee's contributions totalled £168k.
-In addition, the College has entered into an agreement with the LGPS to make additional contributions of a further £45,300 payable over the 3 years to March 2020.
-The payment included in the accounts for 2019/20 was £10k.
+The total contribution made for the year ended 31 July 2021 was £655k of which employers' contributions totalled £482k and employee's contributions totalled £173k.
 The contribution rates from April 2017 have been was 16.1% for employers, 5.5% -9.9% for employees based on salary levels.